dvirgiln/dvirgiln.github.io/_posts/2019-09-12-kafka-blue-green-deployment.md

 ## Why not to use AWS CodeDeploy

 AWS CodeDeploy has an option to make BlueGreen deployments.
 It allows to deploy a new version of your code/application without affecting users.
-So, it deploys the code in new instances and once all the instances are ready it unsubscribes the old instances from the load balancer and subscribe the new instances to the ASG.
+So, it deploys the code in new instances and once all the instances are ready it unsubscribes the old instances from the load balancer and subscribes the new instances to the autoscaling group.

 <center><img src="/assets/images/bluegreen/codedeploy.png"/></center>